Design determines results. A train will never fly no matter how

 friend.
 That was all.

 that world manners were everything.
-Manners meant that you showed respect to
+Manners meant that you showed respect for

 elders by greeting them first and standing up for them.
 By anticipating their

 needs and running to fulfill them.
-Manners meant that if an elder had to carry
+Manners meant that if an elderly person had

-a chair to a place where he wanted to sit, it was an insult to you as the
+to carry a chair to a place where he wanted to sit, it was an insult to you and

-youngster who stood by and watched.
-Manners meant that you spoke politely after
+your parents, if you only stood by and watched.
+Manners meant that you spoke

-asking permission and listened more than you spoke.
-‘That is why you have been
+politely after asking permission and listened more than you spoke.
+‘That is why

-given two ears and one mouth’ – we were told.
-Manners meant that when guests
+you have been given two ears and one mouth’ – we were told.
+Manners meant that

-came home you served them, not servants.
-That you were in the middle of
+when guests came home you served them, not servants.
+That you were in the

-studying for your exam meant nothing.
-Guests were more important than exams.
+middle of studying for your exam meant nothing.
+Guests were more important than

-When the guests left you went back to studying and still got straight A’s.
-No
+exams.
+When the guests left you went back to studying and still got straight

 that world, we read books.
 Not occasionally but every single day.
 We had our